axiom-data-science/extract_model/README.md

 ``` bash
 conda install -c conda-forge extract_model
 ```
 but it includes only minimal requirements.
-If you want to install packages for visualization functionality, and to make unstructured grid subsetting faster, you can additionally install for Windows:
+If you want to install packages to run the example docs notebooks and to make unstructured grid subsetting faster, you can additionally install for Windows:

 ``` bash
 $ conda install --file conda-requirements-opt-win.txt
 ```

-For visualization functionality, horizontal interpolation (with `xESMF`), and to make horizontal subsetting faster, install additional packages for Mac and Linux:
+For running the example docs notebooks, horizontal interpolation (with `xESMF`), and to make horizontal subsetting faster, install additional packages for Mac and Linux:

 ``` bash
 $ conda install --file conda-requirements-opt.txt